Does Using a Sauna Cause Tan? (Myths via Facts)

 Saunas mostly affect the skin by increasing perspiration and blood flow.
 This procedure assists in cleaning the skin’s inside pores, which may reduce acne and leave the skin looking clearer and more radiant.
 The heat encourages the skin to release toxins that have built up, supporting the body’s natural detoxifying process.

-However, it’s crucial to remember that saunas might not always improve skin health; the heat may irritate those with allergic reactions or certain skin diseases.
-To maximize the beneficial effects of sauna use on your skin, take into account the following recommendations:
+It is important to remember that saunas might not always improve skin health; the heat may irritate those with allergic reactions or certain skin diseases.
+To maximize the beneficial effects of sauna use on your skin, consider the following recommendations:

 • Hydration: To promote sweat generation and toxin removal, make sure you are properly hydrated before entering a spa room.